Search Icon A magnifying glass icon.

 The Sessions College Team has been very welcoming and I am enjoying the process of developing a deeper understanding of the college.
 I appreciate the depth of experience of the faculty, the innovative and compelling delivery of course content, as well as quality student outcomes—great work everyone!!!
 I am looking forward to learning from and collaborating with many of you and I will focus on leveraging my experience and expertise to support the vision and mission of the college.
 I am grateful for this opportunity and am having fun already—thank you. 🙂

 To learn more about Meryl, visit b-presentnow.com.
-Visit sessions.edu to learn more about our talented faculty or accredited degree programs and certificate programs
+Visit sessions.edu to learn more about our talented faculty or accredited degree programs and certificate programs.

-Gordon Drummond is the President of a Sessions College, where he is Director of Instructional Design, among many roles.
+Gordon Drummond is the President of a Sessions College, where he is Chief Academic Officer, among many roles.
 He's passionate about education, technology, and the arts, and likes to surround himself with more talented people.